3 of the healthiest fruits in the world

 Red bell peppers are also rich in a phytonutrient and antioxidant called lycopene.
 You might have heard about tomatoes being rich in this compound.

-Lycopene helps in the prevention of many cancers, especially lung and prostate cancers.
-Red bell peppers are also very high in vitamins B6, magnesium, and contain 100% of our RDI for vitamin A - which is so important for our eyes, along with lutein and zeaxanthin, two important phytonutrients for the eyes (but not as much as orange peppers).
+Lycopene helps prevent many cancers, especially lung and prostate cancers.
+Red bell peppers are also very high in vitamins B6 and magnesium and contain 100% of our RDI for vitamin A - which is so important for our eyes, along with lutein and zeaxanthin, two essential phytonutrients for the eyes (but not as much as orange peppers).

 Pumpkins are one of the healthiest fruits around.
-Even their seeds and the pure essential oils extracted from them have powerful nutrients and constituents which have so many benefits for health.
+Even their seeds and the pure essential oils extracted from them have powerful nutrients and constituents that have many health benefits.

-In fact, one cup of cooked pumpkin contains 245% of eye-nourishing vitamin A, 19% of the RDI for vitamin C, and nearly 1/5thof our daily requirement of potassium, 10% of our needs for vitamin E, and 11% of our RDI for B6 and magnesium.
+In fact, one cup of cooked pumpkin contains 245% of eye-nourishing vitamin A, 19% of the RDI for vitamin C, nearly a fifth of our daily requirement of potassium, 10% of our needs for vitamin E, and 11% of our RDI for B6 and magnesium.

-Being so rich in vitamins A, E, and C, it’s wonderful for the skin as well, helping promote collagen synthesis.
+Being so rich in vitamins A, E, and C, it's also wonderful for the skin, helping promote collagen synthesis.
 Simply put, it would be wise to add pumpkin to a bone broth stew to really promote collagen synthesis.

 Grapefruit is a super prostate and colon cancer fighter

-Grapefruit is not only rich in vitamins A and C, it also contains an abundance of antioxidants like lycopene and limonene that are powerhouse cancer fighters.
-Again, lycopene is a phytonutrient carotenoid and pink grapefruit (not white) is one fruit (along with lycopene-rich tomatoes, apricots, pink grapefruit, watermelon, papaya, and guava), that have proven to help reduce men’s risk of developing prostate cancer.
+Grapefruit is rich in vitamins A and C and contains an abundance of antioxidants like lycopene and limonene, which are powerhouse cancer fighters.
+Again, lycopene is a phytonutrient carotenoid, and pink grapefruit (not white) is one fruit (along with lycopene-rich tomatoes, apricots, pink grapefruit, watermelon, papaya, and guava) that has proven to help reduce men's risk of developing prostate cancer.

 In a recent study of 130 male prostate cancer patients and 274 male control patients, those consuming the most lycopene-rich green tea and eating the most lycopene-rich fruits and vegetables had an 86% reduced risk of prostate cancer.

-In fact, that phytonutrient naringenin has actually proven to repair damaged DNA in prostate cancer cells!
+In fact, phytonutrient naringenin has actually been proven to repair damaged DNA in prostate cancer cells!

 Sources for this article include: